 Although economic growth will continue to play an important role to help eradicate poverty, other supporting instruments will also be required.
 One such instrument is an effective and efficient social security system.
 The National Social Security Strategy (NSSS) proposes short, medium and long term solutions.
-In this regard, a National Consultation on key policy issues took place, at the Carnival Hall, Bangabandhu International Conference Centre (BICC), Dhaka.
+In this regard, a National Consultation on key policy issues took place on 10 August 2017 at the Carnival Hall, Bangabandhu International Conference Centre (BICC), Dhaka.
 The objective of the National Consultation exercise was to share knowledge, experience and current challenges in relevant social protection areas and to strengthen the policy making capacity of Government and associated civil society organisations in social security.

 The NSSS intends to develop a lifecycle focussed social security system.
 It aims to cover all children including girls under the childhood support and explicitly intends to extend Support for Vulnerable Women of Working Age.
 It also includes a proposal for a consolidated Vulnerable Women’s Benefit (VWB) programme.